For further Admissions information, please see our Admissions Policy 20/21 in the Policies section of the website.

 Parents wishing to apply for their children to attend Green Lane may contact the Head Teacher for an appointment to come and view the school.

 Parents who have been unsuccessful in their request for a school place for their child have the right to appeal.
-This must be done directly to the Academy and not via the local authority .
-The appeals process and relevant forms can be accessed by clicking on the link below.
+This must be done directly to the Academy and not via the local authority.
+For more information about the appeals process, please see the Admission Appeals policy on our policies page.